 Here are the top marketing automation solutions available today:

 Creating a mobile app for enterprise purposes is a great convenience booster for employees, allowing them to stay in tune with the work situation at all times.
-Instant communication, file sharing, and workplace check-up are usually the main goals targeted by such apps.
-It is important to consider that you can hardly stuff a mobile app with full-blown CRM functionality.
+Such apps usually target instant communication, file sharing, and workplace check-ups.
+However, it is important to consider that you can hardly stuff a mobile app with full-blown CRM functionality.
 This is why it should serve more as an assisting tool rather than the main business organization hub.
 Leave that to a web-based solution as an option.

 Everybody has a browser and knows how to use it, which makes it a great, readily accessible environment for digitized workflows.
 Setting up and managing whole digital offices in browsers has become a well-tried, widespread practice, especially since the COVID-19 pandemic hit remote working conditions requirements worldwide.
 Many enterprises’ main workflows and even headquarters are centralized in Jira, Slack, or similar digital workplaces today.